SAN CARLOS SCHOOL DISTRICT

 The San Carlos School District created the SMART-E Program in response to the needs of parents who are seeking extended learning opportunities and care for their children beyond the regular school day.
 Children who grow up to be successful, contributing young adults have much more than academic skills; rather, they have developed a broad capacity to engage intellectually, socially, physically, emotionally, and civically.
 Out-of-school time can be instrumental in supporting a child’s growth and development in all each of these areas.
 The SMART-E Program strives to hire highly qualified professionals who will uphold and support this commitment to our community.

-· Administers first aid to students and emergency assistance in cases of serious illness or injury.
+- Administers first aid to students and contacts parents and emergency assistance in cases of serious illness or injury.

-· Develops, prepares, and implements fun, engaging, culturally responsible curriculum.
+- Develops, prepares, and implements culturally responsible curriculum.

 KNOWLEDGE AND ABILITIES:

 - Ability to respect the confidentiality of program-related incidents and information.

 - Ability to understand and carry out oral and written directions.